keane-fernandes/java-stag/README.md

 <img src="./docs/logo.jpg/../stag.gif" width=75% />
 </p>

-# Key Features
+# Features
+- Configurable in-game actions using **JSON** setup files
-- Customised game environment setup via JSON import
+- Customised game environment setup via **DOT/XML** import
-- Configurable in-game actions using XML/DOT files
 - Supports natural language processing
 - Handles multiple players in the same game session

 # Design
+The game engine is split into four core classes that do most of the heavy-lifting - StagParser, StagModel, StagController and StagNLP.

+## StagParser

+The StagParser class is designed to parse two main file types for game initialisation:
+1. An entities file (DOT / XML) which defines in game objects and locations.
+2. An actions file (JSON) which defines the actions a player can perform such as looking around or interacting with an object.

+The game engine server listens for incoming connections from clients on port `8888`.
+When a connection has been made, the server will receive the incoming command from the connected client

 # Usage
 # License